Highlights of China

 - Day 2:

 Visit Temple of Heaven in the morning.
 First, you will see local residents do morning exercises, and you will be surprised by the number of people and the variety of exercises they do.
 Elder people might be practicing their slow-motion Tai Qi.
 Young ones might be practicing their kung fu fighting or sword fighting.
 Ladies could be doing some traditional dances.
 Next, take a one-hour Tai Chi class at Temple of Heaven.
 Discover the ancient art of meditative self-defense that is Chinese Tai Chi.
 Your Tai Chi Master will guide you through introductory poses and breathing exercises in the remarkable setting of the Temple of Heaven.
 After lunch at a local Chinese restaurant, you will visit Tiananmen Square, one of the world’s largest public squares.
-Prepare to be overwhelmed by the sheer size of the square, measuring in at 440,000 square meters (over 109 acres).
+Prepare to be overwhelmed by the sheer size of the square, measuring in at over 109 acres.
 As you walk from the southernmost part of the square all the way down its length, you will pass several monuments, including the mausoleum that houses Chairman Mao’s remains.
 The northern gate of the square features a portrait of China’s founding father and is also the gate through which you will enter the Forbidden City.
 Enter the Forbidden City and walk in the steps of emperors.
 The Forbidden City was completed in 1420 and was home to 24 emperors, the last of which left Beijing in 1924.
 The entire imperial complex is reputed to have 9,999 rooms, which, at its peak, housed up to 10,000 people, including the imperial family, 3000 eunuchs, as well as maids and concubines.
 Discover for yourself why the 170 acres were forbidden to common people as you stroll through what is arguably the best-preserved example of classical Chinese architecture in the world.
 This evening enjoy a Peking Duck welcome dinner at Duck de Chine restaurant.
+(Beverage is not included.)
 Duck de Chine is Beijing’s best, most stylish and most innovative duck restaurant.
 Without compromising on the time-honed and delicate methods of preparation of Beijing duck, Duck de Chine adds a unique French twist to the menu.

 - Day 3:

 In the morning, race through Beijing’s narrow hutongs in a wooden rickshaw.
 The word “hutong” refers to the narrow network of lanes created by closely built quadrangular homes.
 Once the primary architectural feature of China’s capital city, hutongs now make up only a small fraction of Beijing, having been replaced by high-rise buildings in recent years.
-Later you will be transferred to the Great Wall and enjoy lunch at local restaurant.
+Later you will be transferred to the Great Wall and enjoy lunch at a local restaurant.
 In the afternoon, visit the longest structure ever made by human hands, the Great Wall (Mutianyu Section) with its cable car.
 You will be transferred back to your hotel with dinner on your own.

 - Day 4: